-Adi-Shankeracharya described all the Jivas to be his Advait (non-duality) that took in its fold the entire universe and its inhabitants.
-The universal outlook of Indian society made it progressive and helped it maintain high standards of public behaviour and social justice.
+Adi-Shankeracharya described all the ‘Jivas’ to be His ‘Advait’ (non-duality) took in its fold the entire universe and its inhabitants.
+The universal outlook of Indian society made it forward looking and helped it maintain high standards of public behaviours and social justice.
 Democratic norms have their roots in India since ancient times.

-The central pillar of Indian culture is its unity and respect for other’s point of view.
+The central pillar of Indian culture is its unity and respect for view point of others.
 Religions have not divided us.
-This is because Vedas and Qur’ans sing the lore of that almighty, one who lords over the whole universe.
-Christianity infused the spirit of service to mankind and love of God in this culture.
-Lord Buddha built his sangha on the same principle.
+This is because Vedas and Qur’ans sing the lore of that almighty one who lords over the whole universe.
+Christianity infused the spirit of service of mankind and love of God in this culture.
+Lord Buddha built his ‘Sangha’ on the same principle.
 Bhagwan Mahavir gave the eternal message of Non-violence to our society.

-I became acquainted with Sufism through reading works of Arthur Schopenhauer.
-From the beginning I was convinced that all thought is really concerned with the great problem of how men can attain to spiritual union with infinite being.
-Indian ethics are concerned with the behaviour of man to all living beings and not merely with his attitude to his fellowmen.
+Suffism since my youth.
+I first became acquainted with it through reading works of Arthur Schopenhauer, From the very beginning I was convinced that all thought is really concerned with the great problem of how men can attain to spiritual union with infinite Being.
+My attention was drawn to Indian thought because it is busied with this problem and by its nature it is mysticism.
+What I liked about it also was that Indian ethics are concerned with the behaviour of man to all living beings and not merely with his attitude to his fellowmen and to human society.

 “Swami Vivekananda speaking to the historic Parliament of World Religions in Chicago said,